ethanhe42/panorama/README.md

 - I use color blending and smoothing to make the image more continuous.

 ### how to run
-images files are already in ./imgs
+images sets are already in ./imgs
 - If you want to see results directly, go to ./results folder
-- If you want to test all images sets with only one click,run RunAllDatasets.m.(This may run 10 more minutes, because I didn't resize large images.
-If I have more time, I can add this feature)
+- If you want to test all images sets with only one click,run RunAllDatasets.m.(This may run 1 or more minutes)
 - If you want to specify the image folder, run main.m with path to images folder as argument(as described in assignment)

 **Note that**, if you use the last way to run my code, the folder names should be as follows(I need to tune focus on each image set)